 Comments would have a required number of characters to be posted

-The owner would be able to specify whether they want comments, a rating (a scale of 1-10), or both as a response to the field they have selected.
-For most questions, it is likely that only a comment field would be requested, and the ratings would be used more for the assessment topics
+The owner would be able to specify whether they want comments, a rating (a scale of 1-10), or an evaluation (which would be similar to a rating, but use items like “poor, acceptable, good” etc that can be changed by the owner) as a response to the field they have selected.
+Comments can be turned on or off for ratings and evaluations.

 The rating of a particular topic (or question, if appropriate) would be viewable to everyone.
-Comments would be only viewable to the owner, but they could choose to publish a comment or comment thread (in the context of its topic or question).
+Comments would be only viewable to the owner.

-Upon reaching their project, the owner would be able to “view assessments” of that project, which would initialize a window overlayed in front of the project.
-The window would display a list of all questions/topics used for assessment, and any cumulative ratings.
-Clicking on a question would provide a drop-down list of all comments and any ratings associated with the comments.

 Assessments would be either public (any member of the portfolio system can complete them) or semi-private (only members of a certain class, department, etc can complete them or only faculty members can complete them)

+**do we want to keep semi-private in version 1?**

 There should also be a method of reviewing work that allows direct interaction with the project, for example: editing a paper for grammar and showing the marks that have been made